xFooFoo/Tetris/README.md

 - Any key: Restarts on Game over

 ### **Features to add:**
-- T-spin
 - Global highscore
-- Continuous movement for a piece going left/right/down
 - Volume bar for the music
 - Level System